Mortgage Q&A: “How to get a mortgage with a low credit score.”

 - Jumbo loans may require scores of 680 or higher

-Anything below a 620 credit score is deemed “subprime” by most banks and lenders, not to mention Fannie Mae and Freddie Mac.
+One of the most important three-digit numbers in the mortgage world is 620.
+Why?
+Well, anything below a 620 credit score is considered “subprime” by most banks and home loan lenders, not to mention the ever-important Fannie Mae and Freddie Mac.

-That’s right, the minimum credit score to get approved for a loan by that important pair is 620.
-Anything lower and you’ll need to go back to the drawing board.
+That’s right, the minimum credit score to get approved for a mortgage loan by that important pair is 620.
+Anything lower and you’ll need to go back to the drawing board, or at least look for a loan backed by another entity.

-Long story short, you should aim to have credit scores of at least 620 or higher to ensure all options are on the table.
-If not, there are still government loans available, including FHA, VA, and USDA.
+Long story short, you should aim to have credit scores of at least 620 or higher to ensure all loan options are on the table.
+If not, there are still government loans available, including FHA, VA, and USDA loans.

 As mentioned, the FHA accepts scores as low as 500, but keep in mind that if your credit score is below 580, you’ll need to bring in at least a 10% down payment.
 You won’t be able to take advantage of their flagship 3.5% down loan program, which requires a 580+ credit score.